Circle Of Control Worksheet

 Before giving the patient a copy, it's best that they set up an appointment with you to gauge if this is the template for them or if the needed intervention requires a more comprehensive test/session.

-Should this be the one that'll aid them in their concerns, they can also benefit from having an appointment with you because you'll be able to guide them through filling out this worksheet.
+Should this be the one that aids them in their concerns, they can also benefit from having an appointment with you because you can guide them through filling out this worksheet.

-Download a copy of the circle of control worksheet template by either:
+Download a copy of the Circle of Control Worksheet template through either of these steps:

-• Searching for “Circle of Control” in our template library on the website or platform
+• Search for “Circle of Control” in our template library on the website or platform.

-Give your patient a copy of the worksheet or fill it up with them during your session.
+Give your patients a copy of the worksheet or fill it out with them during your session.
 You may provide them with guiding questions or have them enumerate the problems they may be facing in different areas of their life.
-Prompting is allowed, especially if the patient seems stuck; however, it must only be used as a last resort.
+Prompting is allowed, especially if the patient seems stuck in the blank circle they are filling out; however, it must only be used as a last resort.
+Alternatively, you can create and show a control poster as a supplementary visual aid.

-At the end of every session, you may make notes that you, other practitioners, or the patient may refer to when they find themselves in the same boat in the future.
+At the end of every session, you may make notes that you, other practitioners, or the patient may refer to when they find themselves in the same boat.

 When to use these worksheets for the circle of control?

-Though our Circle of Control worksheets can be used in various situations, here are specific settings where they may be particularly useful:
+Though our Circle of Control Worksheets can be used in various situations, here are specific settings where they may be handy:

 At therapy